florianschanda/PyMPF/README.md

 # License and Copyright
 Everything in this repository is licensed under the GNU GPL v3.

-All code is written by Florian Schanda and is :copyright: Altran UK Limited and :copyright: Zenuity AB.
+Key copyright holders that contributed to this library are:
+* Florian Schanda
+* Altran UK Limited
+* Zenuity AB